zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 - Basic knowledge of HTML, CSS, and Hugo templates is nice-to-have, but not necessary
 - File paths will be given in Linux/Mac format (`/`), so adapt them accordingly to Windows (`\`)
 - When I say "restart hugo server", that means doing a `Control-C` then re-running `hugo server`
-- The words "templates" and "layouts" will be used interchangebly, AKA I'm talking about the same thing
+- The words "templates" and "layouts" will be used interchangeably, AKA I'm talking about the same thing
 - In normal hugo site development workflow, it's common to check the file tree of the `public` folder to verify the generated site is what you expect.
 To keep this tutorial concise, I won't be doing that, but it's a habit I encourage you to start

 ## Create the site